canonical/matter-pi-gpio-commander/tests/README.md

 # Run Thread tests

+These tests verify pairing and control of the Matter application over Thread.

-These tests have additional hardware dependencies:
+The tests have additional hardware dependencies:
 - A nRF52480 dongle with OT RCP firmware - connected to the local machine
 - A compatible Raspberry Pi - used as the remote device
 - A second nRF52480 dongle with OT RCP firmware - connected to the Raspberry Pi